jenktruong/church-student-survey/README.md

 ## Data Sources

-The mock dataset for survey results were randomly generated using [Mockaroo](https://mockaroo.com/).
+The mock dataset for survey results was randomly generated using [Mockaroo](https://mockaroo.com/).

 Here is the table schema: ![Schema set-up for mock data](img/church_survey_schema.png)